Praying the Psalms for One Another

 Let’s pray together.

-We are to pray today for our Worship Services and for David Angelo.
+Our Prayer Reminder tells us to pray today for our Worship Services and for Dave Angelo.

 Let’s pray together.